valentino7504/linkease/README.md

 # linkease
-A URL shortener using MERN stack
+A URL shortener using Mongo Atlas, Express and React